Power Bicycle

 Automatic clutch

-The biggest advantage to most 4-stroke bicycle engine kits is that they are automatic clutch motors with pull start.
 The automatic clutch allows the rider to pull from a standing start rather than having to pedal assist the engine away from a stop.
-Motorized bicycles with automatic clutch motors are easier to ride as first time riders don’t have to become familiar with a manual clutch.

 Quiet